Cher Lloyd

 Cher Lloyd (born 28 July 1993) is an English singer.
-She finished fourth place in the seventh series of The X Factor in 2010.
-Following the seventh series finale, Lloyd was signed to Syco Music.
-Her debut single, "Swagger Jagger", was released in July 2011 and entered at number one on the UK Singles Chart.
-Lloyd's second single, "With Ur Love", was released in October 2011, and peaked at number four on the UK Singles Chart.
-Her debut studio album, Sticks and Stones, had two releases: its standard edition and a US version.
+She participated on the seventh series of the television talent show The X Factor in 2010, where she finished in fourth place.
+Following the show, Lloyd was signed to Syco Music in the United Kingdom and Epic Records in the United States.
+She released her debut studio album, Sticks and Stones, in 2011, which had two releases: its standard edition and a US version.
 The album peaked at number four on the UK Albums Chart, while the latter version debuted at number nine in the US Billboard 200.
+It included the successful singles "Swagger Jagger", which entered at number one on the UK Singles Chart, "With Ur Love", and "Want U Back".

-Lloyd signed to US record label Epic Records in 2011 and achieved mainstream success in the US with the solo version of her single "Want U Back", which reached the top 20 on the Billboard Hot 100.
-She released her second studio album, Sorry I'm Late in May 2014, preceded by the lead single, "I Wish".
+Lloyd released her second studio album, Sorry I'm Late, in 2014, preceded by the lead single, "I Wish".
 The album failed to match the success of its predecessor, peaking at number 21 on the UK Albums Chart and number 12 on the Billboard 200.
-After a collaboration with singer Demi Lovato, Lloyd had a two-year absence from the music industry.
+After a collaboration with singer Demi Lovato on the single "Really Don't Care", Lloyd had a two-year absence from the music industry.

 In July 2016, Lloyd released the single "Activated", which was described as a "memo of Cher to her fans to say she is back and she is stronger than ever".
 She released the singles "None of My Business" and "M.I.A." in 2018 and 2019, respectively.

 Early life

-Cher Lloyd was raised in Malvern, Worcestershire, with her parents Darren and Diane and her three younger siblings, Sophie, Josh, and Rosie.
+Cher Lloyd was born on 28 July 1993.
+She was raised in Malvern, Worcestershire, with her parents Darren and Diane Lloyd and her three younger siblings, Sophie, Josh, and Rosie.
 Her family is of Romani origin, and Lloyd spent the first year of her life travelling around Wales with her young parents in a caravan.
 Speaking to former Now magazine, her uncle said she was teased and bullied by classmates due to her origins.
 Lloyd attended The Chase School, Malvern, and later Dyson Perrins High School, where she studied performing arts.
-She also attended the theater arts school Stagecoach.
+She also attended the theatre arts school Stagecoach.